 Inside and out, the waterfront Dalí Museum, which opened on 1/11/11 (Dali is said to have been into numerology), is almost as remarkable as the Spanish surrealist's work.
 The state-of-the-art building has a surreal geodesic-like glass structure called the Dalí Enigma, as well as an outdoor labyrinth and a DNA-inspired spiral staircase leading up to the collection.
 All this, before you've even seen the collection, which is one of the most comprehensive of its kind—courtesy of Ohio magnate A. Reynolds Morse, a friend of Dalí's.

 Here, you can scope out his early impressionistic works and see how the painter evolved into the visionary he's now seen to be.
 The mind-expanding paintings in this downtown headliner include Eggs on a Plate Without a Plate, The Hallucinogenic Toreador, and more than 90 other oils.
 You'll also discover more than 2,000 additional works including watercolors, drawings, sculptures, photographs, and objets d'art.
-The museum also hosts temporary collections from the likes of Andy Warhol.
+The museum also hosts temporary collections from the likes of Pablo Picasso and Andy Warhol.
 Free hour-long tours are led by well-informed docents.